stud0709/oms_companion/README.md

 # ![App Icon](/readme_images/qr-code.png)  omsCompanion
 The supplementary desktop software for [OneMoreSecret](https://github.com/stud0709/OneMoreSecret).
-Its main purpose is to close the gap between your desktop PC and the OneMoreSecret app on your phone.
+Its main purpose is to bridge the *Air Gap* between your desktop PC and the OneMoreSecret app on your phone.

-It also mirrors some features of the smartphone app, which may better fit your workflow.
+It also mirrors some features of the smartphone app, which may better fit your daily routine.

 ## Disclaimer
 This is a very early version of the software.
 Use it at your own risk.